-Our annual summit will take place on May 2nd & 3rd this year.
+Our annual summit will take place on April 25th, 2026.
 It is a virtual conference gears towards helping bereaved siblings along their grief journey whether they lost their sibling today or many years ago.
 Recordings are available post-event for ticket holders.
 Reach out to maya@thesurvivingsiblings.com for additional questions.

 This is a guide and journal created by a surviving sibling for surviving siblings.
 In this guide, you will learn more about what being a surviving sibling means and understand why surviving siblings are called the "forgotten mourners."
 This guide was created to help you along your grief journey as a bereaved sibling.
 It has information about being a bereaved sibling with plenty of writing prompts to help you along the way.